tangzhentao/ConstraintPack/README.md

 ## Author

 tangzhentao, tangzhentaoxl@sina.cn
+the codes references the sample codes of <iOS Auto Layout Demystified Second Edition> by Erica Sadun
 ## License

-ConstraintPack is available under the MIT license.
+ConstraintPack is available under the BSD license.
 See the LICENSE file for more info.